aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/ibaseportionformat/escapement/_index.md

 second_title: Aspose.Sildes for .NET API Reference
 description:
 type: docs
-weight: 220
+weight: 50
 url: /net/aspose.slides/ibaseportionformat/escapement/
 ---
 ## IBasePortionFormat.Escapement property

 Returns or sets the superscript or subscript text.
-Value from -100% (subscript) to 100% (superscript). float.NaN means value is undefined and should be inherited from the Master.
+Value from -100% (subscript) to 100% (superscript). **float.NaN** means value is undefined and should be inherited from the Master.
 Read/write Single.

 ```csharp
 public float Escapement { get; set; }